Best Places to Go Camping on Long Island with Kids

-Hither Hills State Park campground offers several miles of oceanfront for camping in Montauk.
+Hither Hills State Park campground offers oceanfront camping in Montauk.

-Hither Hills State Park campground offers several miles of oceanfront for camping in Montauk.
+Hither Hills State Park campground offers oceanfront camping in Montauk.

-For generations, families have bonded over camping.
-On Long Island, where campgrounds offer oceanside views, hiking trails, historic landmarks, and lighthouses, happy campers can enjoy roasting hot dogs and marshmallows, making shadow animals on tent walls, chasing after fireflies, and otherwise celebrating nature.
+Families have bonded over camping for generations, and Long Island campgrounds can offer oceanside views, hiking trails, historic landmarks, and even lighthouses.
+Happy campers can enjoy roasting hot dogs and marshmallows, making shadow animals on tent walls, chasing after fireflies, and otherwise celebrating nature.

 We've compiled a list of the best camping destinations in Nassau and Suffolk counties just waiting to host you and your family.
-Some are located in our favorite state parks, while others are county parks, where residency restrictions might apply.
-Still, more camping spots are private or corporately run and open to all.
-Regardless, camping is an especially popular Long Island pastime from May to October, so book soon if want to go camping this season.
+Some are located in our favorite state parks, while others are in county parks, where residency restrictions might apply.
+Other camping spots are private or corporately run and open to all.
+Regardless, camping is an especially popular Long Island pastime from May to October, so book soon if you plan to go camping this season.

-Find more great outdoor fun in our Guide to Playgrounds and Parks on Long Island, and find more ways to get out of town in our Long Island Getaway Guide.
+Find more great outdoor fun in our Guide to Playgrounds and Parks on Long Island, and more vacation inspiration in our Long Island Getaway Guide.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.